Why aren't I getting my results?

 There can be several reasons for this.

-- You must upload the information required for both tests in order to receive results.
+- You must upload the saliva tube barcode in the App in order to receive results.

 - If your saliva sample was not dropped off on campus then you will not receive results.